piradata/kodoverdikto/README.md

 First set up an ssh key for you with `ssh-keygen -t rsa -b 4096` if you don't have any and clone the project with `git clone`.

-Open the project with VS Code and **install the Dev Containers extension**.
+Open the project with VS Code.

-Click on the green bar in the bottom-left corner and them select `Reopen in container`.

 Make a copy of `.env.sample` and call it `.env`, them write up the following values:
 - GOOGLE_CLIENT_ID
 - GOOGLE_CLIENT_SECRET
 - RAILS_SECRET_KEY_BASE

+Obs: If you dont create the `.env` file, the project will fail to open as a container.

+Then **install the Dev Containers extension**.

+Click on the green bar in the bottom-left corner and them select `Reopen in container`.

+Run `bundle install` in the container terminal.

-To run the server press `ctrl+B` to run the build task in vscode.
-Alternatively you can press `ctrl+p` and type `task ` (yes, `task` + an empty space) and select one of the custom tasks for the workspace.
+To run the server press `ctrl+shift+B` to run the build task in vscode.
+Alternatively you can press `ctrl+P` and type `task ` (yes, `task` + an empty space) and select one of the custom tasks for the workspace.
 There is a ta

 Then run `guard` on a separated terminal to automate testing, formatting and bundle gem updates.